minhnpham/ansible_rpi3_unifi/README.md

-# ansible_rpi_unifi
+# Ubiquiti UniFi software on a Raspberry Pi 3
-Ansible Playbook to auto provision Ubiquiti Unifi software on a Raspberry Pi 3
+An Ansible Playbook to auto provision Ubiquiti UniFi software on a Raspberry Pi 3.